versionone/VersionOne.Client.Requestor/READMETOO.md

 If you have your own instance of VersionOne installed on premise, and have full access to the IIS server, then the easiest thing to do is this:

+* Copy all the files from the `client` directory in this repo to a new folder named `Requestor` in your `<VersionOne Installation Location>\Custom`folder.
-* Modify the `config.js` file as described in the `Configure for VersionOne Projects` section below.
+* Next, modify the `config.js` file as described in the `Configure for VersionOne Projects` section below, setting  `host = ''` along with the other changes.
-* Next, under `<VersionOne Installation Location>\Custom`, create a new folder named `Requestor` and copy all the files into it.
+* **Notes:**
+  1. The standard installation directory for a local instance of VersionOne is `C:\inetpub\wwwroot\VersionOne`, also you may need to create the `Custom` folder if it does not exist.
-* **Note:** If you have the `Active Directory` authentication option configured for VersionOne, you'll need to ensure that **ASP Impersonation** is enabled in IIS, and that `Anonymous Authentication` is disabled.
+  2. If you have the `Active Directory` authentication option configured for VersionOne, you'll need to ensure that **ASP Impersonation** is enabled in IIS, and that `Anonymous Authentication` is disabled.

 You should now be able to navigate to the site at [http://localhost/VersionOne/Custom/Requestor](http://localhost/VersionOne/Custom/Requestor).